 State the steps that are required to assemble the inspection report into its final form and prepare the cover letter that transmits the report to the vendor.

+D raft a vendor inspection report for a Branch Chief’s signature.

 Explain the actions you must take and the timeliness requirements for documents you received from the vendor or that you utilized (copies of procedures, procurement documents, manuals, etc.) or that you developed (notes, photos, etc.) while inspecting or while preparing an Inspection Report.